AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/secrets.md

 ## Prerequisites

-This guide assumes that you are already familiar with how to manage resources for tags and event forwarding in the Data Collection UI, including how to create a data element and add it to a library.
+This guide assumes that you are already familiar with how to manage resources for tags and event forwarding in the Data Collection UI, including how to create a data element and an event forwarding rule.
 See the guide on [managing resources](../managing-resources/overview.md) if you require an introduction.

 You should also have a working understanding of the publishing flow for tags and event forwarding, including how to add resources to a library and install a build onto your website for testing.
 See the [publishing overview](../publishing/overview.md) for more details.